SubhroRoy/VSDSquadron_mini_research/README.md

 <figurecaption>Fig 3 Solution for n=500 is also verified and correct. </figurecaption>
 </figure><br><br>

-From figure Fig 1, Fig2 and Fig3 we can conclude that the C-program written is running without any hassle on gcc and is also producing the correct solution. <br>
+From figures Fig 1, Fig 2 and Fig 3 we can conclude that the C-program written is compiling successfully on gcc platform and is also producing the correct solution. <br>
-### b) Write a C-program that will compute the sum from 1 to n
+### Labwork b) Compile the written C-program using RiscV GCC compiler